encukou/freezeyt/docs/config.md

 ## Customizing the process

-Here are ways to configure details of how *freezeyt* saves pages.
+Here are ways to configure details of how Freezeyt saves pages.

 ### MIME type checking